RQD Calculator (Rock Quality) Skip to main content

 Assumptions

-• Pieces must be 100 mm (4 in) or longer along the core axis to count toward RQD.
+• Pieces must be 100 mm (4 in) or longer to count toward the measured RQD numerator.

 Limitations

-• RQD is direction-dependent — a single borehole may not capture all fracture sets.
+• RQD is direction-dependent; one borehole or core run may not capture all fracture sets.

 References